The Black Laurentian Initiative Fund for Racial Justice and Equity Project (RJEP)

 Positionality Statement: Students must provide a written positionality statement of up to 200 words as context for your proposed project.
 A positionality statement usually includes a description of the project leader’s lenses (e.g., philosophical, personal, theoretical beliefs and perspective through which they view the research process) and potential influences on the research/proposed project (e.g., age, political beliefs, social class, race, ethnicity, gender, religious beliefs).

-Plan for presentation: A formal presentation of projects and results is required of all grant recipients.
-In addition, recipients will be asked to present their work before the broader campus community, with special emphasis on how your project contributes to a deepening understanding of racial injustice and equity issues.
+Plan for presentation: A formal presentation of projects and results to the BLI and the greater SLU community is required of all grant recipients.
+Recipients are asked to demonstrate how their project contributes to a deepening understanding of racial injustice and equity issues.
 Submit a brief description (about a paragraph) of your plan for this presentation.